 I would also suggest, if you do make the leap into homeschooling, that you join a local homeschool group.
 This is a great way to meet other homeschoolers so you can ask questions, share experiences and provide opportunities for your children to feel like they are a part of a group.
 If you don’t want to, or can’t, join a local group, you can always participate in online homeschool groups and forums to get information and support.

+There is a lot to consider when planning how to start homeschooling.
 Above all else, you want to make sure to enjoy your start to homeschooling.
 Don’t let nerves, concerns or anxiety prevent from spending this time with your children and your family!
+You can do this!